Persistent data¶

 See the relevant part of the tutorial for a full example.

-A note on Script Behaviour
+A note on Script Behaviour¶

 In version 2.7, Alfred introduced a new Script Behaviour setting for Script Filters.
 This allows you (among other things) to specify that a running script should be killed if the user continues typing in Alfred.

-Any function wrapped with uninterruptible will be executed fully, and any signal caught during its execution will be handled when your function completes.
+be executed fully, and any signal caught during its execution will be

 For example:

-from workflow.workflow import uninterruptible
+1 2 3 4 5 | from workflow.workflow import uninterruptible

 @uninterruptible